mmoreram/GearmanBundle/README.md

             # If empty name will not be modified
             # Useful for rename jobs in different environments
             job_prefix: null

+            # Autogenerate unique key in jobs/tasks if not set
+            # This key is unique given a Job name and a payload serialized
+            generate-unique-key: true

         # Server list where workers and clients will connect to
         # Each server must contain host and port